-- Industry expectation for screen-based production budgets, planning and scheduling, risk assessments, legal and copyright issues.
+- Industry expectation for short film productions including budgets, planning and scheduling, risk assessments, legal and copyright issues.

-- Editorial, technical and aesthetic content development for screen based drama productions.
+- Editorial, technical and aesthetic content development for short film productions.

-- Planning and realising a screen-based drama production on time and within a limited resource base.
+- Planning and realising a short film production on time and within a limited resource base

-Report: Crew role paperwork for a short film
+Presentation: Present Crew role paperwork for a short film (20%)

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 - Tutorial: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - Compulsory Requirement: Induction Requirement - Students must pass the induction requirements before attending these sessions.
 In order to participate in this course students must complete a compulsory safety induction (equipment usage).